Dispersionless integrable hierarchies and GL(2,R) geometry: General involutive structures

 This distribution has rank $n$ and possesses a sub-distribution of Cauchy characteristics of rank $n-2$ given by $Ch(\mathcal{D}_{n})=\langle \p_2,\dots,\p_{n-1}\rangle$.
 Consequently, integral manifolds of $\mathcal{D}_{n}$ are foliated by the Cauchy characteristics, and therefore coincide with vertical lifts of Legendrian curves of the standard contact structure on the quotient $J^1=J^{n-1}/Ch(\mathcal{D}_{n})$.

-Note that Legendrian curves are restored by their projection to the plane $J^0=\R^2(t,x_0)$ (together with an initial point in $J^1$); the curves whose projections degenerate to a point correspond to the standard two-parameter family of $\alpha$-manifolds.
-Since curves in the plane are parametrized by 1 function of 1 variable, the claim follows. $\Box$
+Note that generic Legendrian curves in $J^1=\R^3(t,x_0,x_1)$ are uniquely determined by their projection to the plane $J^0=\R^2(t,x_0)$; the curves whose projections degenerate to a point correspond to the standard two-parameter family of $\alpha$-manifolds.
+Since curves in the plane are parametrised by 1 function of 1 variable, the claim follows. $\Box$

-{\bf Remark 6.} A section of the correspondence bundle $\lambda=\lambda(x)$ subject to the constraints $V_{ijk}\cdot\lambda=0$ from the proof of Proposition 3 defines a foliation of $M$ by $\alpha$-manifolds $\omega(\lambda)=0$.
-Since $\op{rank}V=n-2$, the general solution of this first-order system for $\lambda$ depends on 1 function of 2 variables.
-This is in agreement with the claim that individual $\alpha$-manifolds depend on 1 function of 1 variable (yielding an independent proof of this fact).

-{\bf Remark 7.} A PDE system with the general solution depending on 1 function of 1 variable has class $\omega=1$ in the terminology of Sophus Lie.
-By his theorem \cite{SL,BK1L} any such system is solvable via ODEs.
-Thus even though 1-parameter families of $\alpha$-manifolds are given by a Lax PDE, individual $\alpha$-manifolds can be found by a simpler technique.
+{\bf Remark 4.} By a theorem of Sophus Lie a system of PDEs with the general solution depending on 1 function of 1 variable is solvable via ODEs \cite{SL,BK1L}.
+Thus $\alpha$-manifolds of any involutive $GL(2, \bbbr)$ structure can be found as solutions to a system of ODEs.